AkatQuas/mini-egg/README.md

 ## How to use

-- Write router file in `/app/router/`, [example file](./app/router/user.js).
+- Write router in `/app/router/`, [example](./app/router/user.js).

-- Write the corresponding controller file in `/app/controller`, [example file](./app/controller/user.js).
+- Write the corresponding controller in `/app/controller`, [example](./app/controller/user.js).

-- If you need corresponding service file, just create one in `/app/service`, [example file](./app/service/user.js).
+- If you need corresponding service, just create one in `/app/service`, [example](./app/service/user.js).

 - And in case you need some connection to database or redis, I recommend you to write those *DAO*es in `/app/dao`, and not register them to the `app` or `ctx` to keep the flexibility.

-    In the [Egg] framework, I guess those plugins help you to register these *DAO*es, so you can have access to them in the `ctx` or `app` easily.

     Here, this boilerplate does **NOT** support plugin extensions, so nevermind.

+    _In my opinion, the plugin extensions is used to extend the `app.context`, granting more functionality, so that we can access to them easily just by refering a property in `context` in the **controllers**.
+So if you need more plugin, just following this concept._

 - Here is the [configuration files](./config) for you.
 As for different production environment, we got [config.local.js](./config/config.local.js) (optional) and [config.prod.js](./config/config.prod.js) (optional) which will overwrite those config in [config.js](./config/config.js).

 ## Customization

-Feel free to fork or clone the project to customzie.
+Feel free to fork or clone the project to customize.

 ## Under the hood